peterp/redux-http-basic-auth-example/README.md

 ```
 dispatch(loginRequest())
 ```
-We update our store setting an `isLoggingIn` property to `true`, this is generally used to display a loading indicator and disabling the login button.
+Updates our Redux store, by setting a `isLoggingIn` property to `true`, this is used to display a loading indicator and disable the login button.

 ```
 const hash = new Buffer(`${username}:${password}`).toString('base64')